VoIP Resources VoIP Fundamentals VoIP Glossary

 How Do Landlines Work?
 Handsets, Copper Wires, and Telephone Lines

-While phones are quickly and constantly changing, a basic phone is a simple and complete device.
+While phone technology is quickly and constantly changing, a landline phone is a simple and complete device.
 The handset contains a speaker that you place against your ear and a microphone that you position near your mouth.
 As you speak into the microphone, the sound waves from your voice are transformed into electrical energy.

 The humble telephone: handset, cord, and all.